microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Update webview configuration

-Before we can test these updates, the final thing we need to do is update the webview panel configuration option we left empty earlier in the `render` method so that JavaScript is enabled in the webview.
+The final thing you need to do before you can test these updates is update the webview panel configuration option you left empty earlier in the `render` method so that JavaScript is enabled in the webview.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts